Have a Question?Take a look at our FAQs below!

 Do you use “cage dryers”?

-A cage dryer is a hot box that blows hot air around to dry dogs.
+A cage dryer is a hot box that blows hot air around to dry dogs and cats.
 We do not use those.
 We do crate your pet and a soft warm blow dryer is placed in front of the crate.
 These are quiet dryers made especially for drying pets in a crate.
 The groomer is always present to monitor your pet.
-The groomers also use hand dryers to ensure your pet is fully dry before leaving the salon.

 Do you muzzle pets for grooming?